Library Frequently Asked Questions (FAQ)

 The Library provides small group meeting spaces for about 5 to 6 people, as well as slightly larger spaces on the fourth and fifth floors, which can accommodate groups up to eight.
-These spaces can be reserved at the Library's Circulation Desk in two-hour blocks.
+These spaces can be reserved at the Library's Circulation Desk in two-hour blocks or on SpaceBook.
 To use the video displays on the fourth and fifth floors, the Multimedia cabinet keys can be checked out from the Media Desk.
 These study spaces are open while the Walker Building is open, but can only be reserved and used for media viewing during Library hours.

 Books and Borrowing

 As many as you need, or can reasonably carry.
 Really.
 Try it out sometime.

 This handy little table might help you out.

 |Alumni||28 Days||7 Days||.25/Day, $15 Max.|

 *Faculty year loans apply only to circulating books from the Emerson College Library and are subject to the same circulation regulations as any other transaction including recalls and replacement costs.
 One-year loans may not be renewed.